skyvers/skyve/README.md

 Skyve supports spatial concepts natively with MySQL, SQL Server and H2 - Oracle and Postgres coming soon.
 Otherwise, pretty much anything supported by Hibernate should work (but we haven’t tested them all!).

-For much more details on the framework and its capabilities, please check out the platform homepage - [www.skyve.org](www.skyve.org).
+For more details on the framework and its capabilities, please check out the platform homepage - [www.skyve.org](www.skyve.org).

 Skyve is created by [Biz Hub Australia](http://www.bizhub.com.au/) and we offer a range of support agreements if required.
 Or use it for free, no obligation.

 ## Getting Started

 In addition to the [Skyve platform website](www.skyve.org) which hosts a fully functional demo and training videos, there is also a comprehensive development guide as well as a cookbook.

 ### Development Guide